How does the claims settlement process work?

 Step 1: At the time of the accident

 Simple fender bender?
 Contrary to popular belief, you don’t need to call the police.
-Simply fill out a Joint Report, either on your mobile or on the form itself.
+Simply fill out a Joint Report.

-If you don’t have the mobile app or the Joint Report handy, exchange the following information with the other driver:
+If you don’t have a Joint Report handy, exchange the following information with the other driver:

 - Phone number

 - Driver’s licence number

 If you’re the victim of a hit and run, contact the police.
 If you can’t obtain a police report, report the accident directly to your insurer.

 If you’re responsible for a fender bender with an unattended vehicle, you must contact the police.
 Not doing so could see you charged with leaving the scene of the accident, and could even cost you nine demerits points, not to mention a fine of up to $600.